appirio-tech/tc-site/wp-content/plugins/log-viewer/readme.txt

 To activate Wordpress logging to file you have to set `define( 'WP_DEBUG_LOG', true );` in your wp-config.php file.
 In Multisite installations you have to be Super Admin for using this plugin.
 Additionally in Singlesite installations you have to have the 'edit_plugins' capability which is by default only granted to admins.

+There is an first integration for a panel to the [Debug Bar Plugin](https://wordpress.org/plugins/debug-bar/ "Debug Bar").
+The integration could be deactivated by setting ENABLE_DEBUGBAR_INTEGRATION to false in log-viewer.php.

 If you're experiencing problems please report through support forum or check FAQ section.
 If you have suggestions feel free to submit your view.
 Log-Viewer is also listed on the excellent [Developer Plugin](http://wordpress.org/extend/plugins/developer/ "WordPress Developer Plugin") which comes directly by the awesome guys at Automattic!